 5) Not getting legal representation.

 You may think that because you have car insurance, you don’t have to worry about contacting an attorney.
 This is not the case.
 The process of seeking compensation or even filing an insurance claim can be complex and fraught with difficulties.
-An experienced auto accident attorney has the legal knowledge to represent you and offer legal advice.
+An experienced Las Vegas car accident lawyer has the legal knowledge to represent you and offer legal advice.
 They can also take care of the extensive paperwork and details of your legal claim so you can focus on your physical and emotional recovery.

 If you need a personal injury attorney in Nevada, contact Dallas Horton & Associates.
 The attorneys who are part of our law firm have more than 70 years of combined experience, and we have been helping Nevada area plaintiffs since 1998.
 Contact us today to find out more about the services available to you.